handiko/Markov-Chain-In-Financial-Market-Risk/README.md

 ---

-In addition to the market directionality discussed in the previous section, I would now like to measure market risk in terms of volatility using Markov chain analysis.
-Instead of an up or down day, we'll see a sequence of High or Low volatility days preceding a High or Low volatility day.
+Building on our previous discussion of market directionality, this section introduces a new application of Markov chain analysis to measure market risk.
+By shifting our focus from directional movement (up or down days) to volatility, we can now analyze the sequences of high or low volatility days that precede similar volatility states.

 ## Basic Understanding of Market Volatility
-My definition of market volatility is as simple as: **"How large is the distance between the high of the day and the low of the day?"**.
-In other words, volatility is **the price range of the day**. (at least in my definition).
-It can be measured in percentage, pips, standard deviation, or any units suitable for each case.
-The definition of today's relative volatility used in this article is **"the price distance between the high of the day and the low of the day, compared to the open price of the day, measured in percent"**.
+In this analysis, market volatility is defined simply as the price range of the day.
+Specifically, it's the distance between the high and low of the day.
+This metric can be expressed in various units, such as percentages, pips, or standard deviations.
+For this article, today's relative volatility is measured as the percentage distance between the high and low of the day, relative to the open price.

 $$
 V_{R} = 100 \frac{{P_H - P_L}}{P_O}
 $$

-The understanding of market volatility is mostly used in terms of risk assessment.
-A high volatility day could make the running trade go haywire, as the wild price movement could trigger the stop loss and reverse back to the previous profitable price area (a price whipsaw).
-In this case, one can reduce the market exposure, move the stop loss into the profitable level (trailing stop), close the position, or use another trade management mechanism.
-For me personally, I'd like to trade in a low volatility environment as the price would likely move to either take profit or stop loss level smoothly.
-Other trading strategies might be profitable on this highly volatile day instead.
-Therefore, volatility assessment could be used as a trading strategy filter that is suitable for each case.
+Understanding market volatility is essential for effective risk management.
+High volatility can lead to unpredictable price swings, increasing the risk of a trade going "haywire."
+This wild movement can trigger a stop loss, only for the price to reverse back to a previously profitable area—a phenomenon known as a price whipsaw.
+In such an environment, traders can use several risk management techniques, such as reducing market exposure, implementing a trailing stop, or closing the position entirely.
+Personally, I prefer trading in low-volatility conditions, as price action tends to be smoother, allowing trades to more consistently reach their take-profit or stop-loss levels.
+However, there are other strategies specifically designed to capitalize on high-volatility environments.
+Ultimately, volatility assessment can serve as a crucial filter to determine which trading strategy is most suitable for a given market condition.

 ## High Order Markov Chain of Market Volatility
 In this article, I use a sequence of **three preceding days** to analyze the next day's volatility probability.
 A high volatility day would be represented as an $H$, and a low volatility day would be represented as an $L$.